Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Running a village could be very hard work.

-"You sure know how to rub a woman’s shoulders, Ferd...maybe you should teach Vemik!"
+"You sure know how to rub a woman’s shoulders, Ferd... maybe you should teach Vemik!"

 She was teasing him a little, but he didn’t mind so much.
 Ferd was a *good* man, and if that's what she wanted to do, well.
 She’d come back.
 Besides, maybe they would get a strong son out of it!
 Ferd was good stock, after all...